LeandroPata/LinuxTools/README.md

 - DEST_FOLDER variable designates the desired folder to output the file to;
 - DEST_FILE variable designated the desired text file name (and possible extension, though that wasn't tested);

+## GlobalizeScripts

+Makes the selected scripts from the current directory global (copies them into /usr/bin), to make them executable anywhere in the system instead of only on the folder they're contained in.

 ## MaintenanceCleaning

 Automates some of the maintenance that should be done to keep the machine 'healthy', so that only the script needs to be executed instead of the individual commands.